 - 1. Bring the vehicle to a complete stop.

 - 2. Press and hold the brake pedal.

 - 3. Shift the automatic transmission into NEUTRAL or depress the clutch pedal on a manual transmission.

 - 4. Turn the engine OFF.

 - 5. Shift the transfer case lever into NEUTRAL (N).

 - 6. Start the engine.

-- 7. Shift the transmission into REVERSE.

-- 8. Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement. - 9.
+- 7. Shift the transmission into REVERSE. - 8.
+Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement. - 9.
 Repeat Steps 7 and 8 with automatic transmission in DRIVE or manual transmission in first gear. - 10.
-Turn the engine OFF. - 11.
+Turn the engine OFF and leave the ignition switch in the unlocked ACC position. - 11.
 Firmly apply the parking brake. - 12.
-Shift the transmission into PARK or place manual transmission in gear (NOT in Neutral).
+Shift the transmission into PARK or place manual transmission in gear (NOT in NEUTRAL).

-Damage to the transmission may occur if the transmission is shifted into PARK with the transfer case in NEUTRAL (N) and the engine running.
+Damage to the transmission may occur if the transmission is shifted into PARK with the transfer case in

+NEUTRAL (N) and the engine running.
 With the transfer case in NEUTRAL (N) ensure that the engine is OFF before shifting the transmission into PARK.

 - 13. Attach the vehicle to the tow vehicle using a suitable tow bar. - 14.
-Release the parking brake.
+Release the parking brake. - 15.
+Disconnect the negative battery cable, and secure it away from the negative battery post.